Q&A Strategies & Defense

 The golden mindset

 Treat every challenge as a “help me understand” question, not an attack.
-The board is not trying to trick you — they are stress-testing your design for production-level robustness.
+The board is not trying to trick candidates; they are stress-testing the design for production-level reliability.

 Handling Questions You Don’t Know the Answer To

 Never say “I don’t know” and stop there.
-Instead, use these strategies:
+These strategies work better:

 | Strategy | When to Use | Example |